-Installing the device in piping
+Installing in pipes

-- Flow velocity up to 5 m/s with a viscosity of 1 mPa·s and density of 1 g/cm3 (62.4 lb/ft3) (SGU). - Check for correct functioning in the event of other process medium conditions. - The flow will not be significantly impeded if the tuning fork is correctly aligned and the marking is pointing in the direction of flow. - The marking is visible when installed.
+- Flow velocity up to 5 m/s with a viscosity of 1 mPa·s and density of 1 g/cm $^3$ (SGU).
+Check for correct functioning in the event of other process medium conditions. - The flow will not be significantly impeded if the tuning fork is correctly aligned and the marking is pointing in the direction of flow. - The marking is visible when installed.